Michael Manley: Early life

 Michael Manley was the second son of premier Norman Washington Manley and artist Edna Manley.
 He studied at Jamaica College between 1935 and 1943.
 He attended the Antigua State College and then served in the Royal Canadian Air Force during World War II.
 In 1945, he enrolled at the London School of Economics.
 At the LSE, he was influenced by Fabian socialism and the writings of Harold Laski.
 He graduated in 1949, and returned to Jamaica to serve as an editor and columnist for the newspaper Public Opinion.
 At about the same time, he became involved in the trade union movement, becoming a negotiator for the National Workers Union.
 In August 1953, he became a full-time official of that union.

 Entry into politics

 When his father was elected premier of Jamaica in 1955, Manley resisted entering politics, not wanting to be seen as capitalizing on his family name.
 However, in 1962, he accepted an appointment to the Senate of the Parliament of Jamaica.
 He won election to the Jamaican House of Representatives for the Central Kingston constituency in 1967.

 After his father's retirement in 1969, Manley was elected leader of the People's National Party, defeating Vivian Blake.
+During the campaign for the 1972 Jamaican general election, the PNP organised a travelling "Musical Bandwagon" featuring performers including Bob Marley, Rita Marley, Alton Ellis, Dennis Brown, and Judy Mowatt.
+Manley also used Rastafarian and biblical imagery, adopting the biblical persona of "Joshua" and carrying the "Rod of Correction", a staff given to him by Haile Selassie.
+Delroy Wilson's song "Better Must Come" was adopted as a PNP campaign anthem, although Wilson maintained that it had not been written about politics.

-He then served as leader of the Opposition, until his party won in the general elections of 1972.
+He then served as leader of the Opposition until the PNP won the 1972 general election.